Alabama Residential Lease Agreement Template 1 pdf Free Alabama Residential Lease Template

 • Utility Shutoff – The property is considered abandoned when utilities are off for seven (7) days.[16]

-• Unclaimed Property – Items left behind after 14 days are considered abandoned and the Landlord can get rid of them.[17]
+• Unclaimed Property – Items left behind after 14 days are considered abandoned, and the Landlord can eliminate them.[17]